yuviabhi/DailyTracker/README.md

 # DailyTracker
-Daily Tracker : Monitoring daily activity  routine to know your health / mental status.
+Daily Tracker : Monitoring daily activity routine to know how you day was.

 Smartphone Computing Project.
 Autumn 2017.
 #IITKGP